kumahq/kuma-demo/vagrant/README.md

 ### 6. Setup `kumactl` to point to our control-plane machine

 The `kumactl` application is a CLI client for the underlying HTTP API of Kuma.
 Therefore, you can access the state of Kuma by leveraging with the API directly.
-On Universal you will be able to also make changes via the HTTP API, while on Kubernetes the HTTP API is read-only.
+In universal mode you will be able to also make changes via the HTTP API, while in Kubernetes mode the HTTP API is read-only.

 You can configure `kumactl` to point to any remote kuma-cp instance.
 Configure your local `kumactl` to point to our Vagrant machine by running: